soclemys/remove-stupid/README.md

 A chrome extension that filters illiteracy.

-The filter can be applied for:
+The can react to:
-* Interval preceding punctuation;
+* Intervals preceding punctuation;
 * Excessive punctuation.

 The filter can: